How can this be possible?

 Try a simple clicker game: targeting.
 Invitingly offer an empty hand for your animal to touch – the moment he touches it, say “pip!” and then reward him.
 Repeat several times and pretty soon he will enthusiastically touch your hand.
 The applications for this basic behavior are numerous!

-I welcome you to visit my You Tube channel to see some examples of clicker training.
+I welcome you to visit my Vimeo Channel to see some examples of clicker training.